 Explore Venice by Satellite photo!

-Use this satellite image service from Google to zoom in to see individual buildings, you can move the image around as you like (as you zoom in to maximum, you’ll get a surprise!):What about you?
-What do you think?
+Use this satellite image service from Google to zoom in to see individual buildings, you can move the image around as you like (as you zoom in to maximum, you’ll get a surprise!):Ideas anyone?